AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 ---
 # Create and manage test profiles {#create-test-profiles}

+>[!CONTEXTUALHELP]
+>id="acw_recipients_testprofiles_menu"
+>title="Create test profiles"
+>abstract="Test profiles are created as seed addresses.
+They are additional recipients in the database used to target fictitious profiles who do not match the defined target criteria."

 Test profiles are created as seed addresses.
 They are additional recipients in the database used to target fictitious profiles who do not match the defined target criteria.

 This way, test profiles let you preview and test the personalization and rendering before sending your delivery, by sending them proofs.